 - Obsession: You become increasingly preoccupied with buying and using the drug, which replaces other interests and responsibilities in your life.

-- Deception: You feel the need to lie, minimize or hide the amount of drugs and how often you are using.
+- Deception: You feel the need to lie, minimize or hide the amount of drugs and how often you are using them.

 - Financial problems: You irresponsibly spend money on drugs, or you borrow money that you are unable to pay back in order to buy drugs.